 The ground disks have to be connected to the ground terminal via a ground cable and to the ground potential.
-Ground cable = copper wire, at least 6 mm (0.0093 in).
+Ground cable = copper wire, at least 6 mm2 (0.0093 in2).

 The required ground cable can be ordered from Endress+Hauser.